OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ## Influence Measure

 Now we got the intuitive explanation of the leverage and influence, but for multivariable regression or more complex models it is not easy to compare the model to mechanical system.
-That is why we use influence measures that we can calculate in R easily.
-The following are the measure we are interested in here.
+That is why we use influence measures that can be calculated in R easily.
+The following are the measures we are interested in here.
 However, there are more values that are used in diagnostic analysis.

 - *hatvalues* : indicates the potential for leverage.